 All roadways are divided into intervals and civic numbers are assigned depending on where the driveway intersects the road.
-This system allows room for future development.
+This provincially determined system allows room for future development.

 Assigning a Civic Number

-New civic numbers are assigned during the building permit application process.
+New civic numbers are assigned during the development and building permit application process.
 Once a permit is issued, a civic number will be assigned automatically.

-When the number has been assigned, the Planning Department will mail a notice to the property owner advising them of the civic number.
-As part of the process, the Planning Department will also notify 911.
-Because of this step in the process, it is important that residents do not assign themselves a civic number.
-When this occurs, the Planning Department and 911 are not aware of the address if an emergency call is placed from that location.
+When the number has been assigned, the Planning and Development Department will mail a notice to the property owner advising them of the civic number.
+As part of the process, the Planning and Development Department will also update the Nova Scotia Civic Addressing file which is the system used by emergency responders and telecommunication providers.
+Due to this it is important that residents do not try to assign themselves a civic number.
+When this occurs emergency responders are not aware of the address if an emergency call is placed from that location.

 Information On Using 911

 When a call is placed to 911, the caller's phone number, civic address, and associated police, fire, and ambulance emergency responders are listed on the 911 screen (unless the call is made from a cell phone).
-Under this system, even if the caller can not speak when calling 911, the 911 operator can still see the civic address and send emergency responders.
-911 is also able to handle TDD calls from hearing impaired people.
+Under this system, even if the caller cannot speak when calling 911, the operator can still see the civic address and send emergency responders.
+911 is also able to handle TDD calls from people with hearing impairments.

-To make sure you can be found in an emergency, please post your civic number where it can be seen clearly from the road, day or night.
+To make sure you can be found in an emergency post your civic number where it can be seen clearly from the road, day or night.